×

 How to dress for the body you have

-A few days ago I went though my wardrobe to sort through clothes that no longer fits the body I have now, and to make sure that what I do have is clothing that works for me right now.
+A few days ago I went though my wardrobe to sort through clothes that no longer fits my body.
+I wanted to make sure that I can dress for the body I have, right now.
+Not some previous version or some aspirational future one.

-One of the things that are often helpful when we are doing body image work is to do something tangible like going through our wardrobes.
-Of course there is lots to unpack when it comes to body image, and often a lot of that work is around Diet Culture, The Westernised Beauty Standards and concepts such as self objectification which is all tied into the fear of weight gain.
+One of the things that are often helpful when we are doing body image work is to do something tangible, like going through your wardrobe.
+There is lots to unpack when it comes to body image, and often a lot of that work is around Diet Culture, The Westernised Beauty Standards and concepts such as self objectification which is all tied into the fear of weight gain.

 In Diet Culture it is so common to use smaller clothing as “motivation”.
 Whether it is keeping a pair of old jeans that we have outgrown as the motivation stick, or it is wearing clothes that now feels too tight as an incentive to try and “eat less”.